rajinder-yadav/dm-css/README.md

 <div class="bbox"> ... </div>
 ```

-__Recommendation__: Don't change the default Box Model for new projects.
+__Recommendation__: Do not change the default Box Model for new projects.

 ## CSS Borders